 The same logic applies to EBITDA growth for private companies.
-Returning to the example provided in the previous post – a company sustainably generating $5 million in EBITDA is valued at $20 million, four times EBITDA, the equivalent to generating a 25% return on capital per annum – if this company were growing at 20% per annum, the multiple could quite readily improve to 6 or 7 resulting in a valuation of $30 to $35 million.
+Returning to the example provided in the previous post – a company sustainably generating $5 million in EBITDA is valued at $20 million, a 4x EBITDA multiple, the equivalent to generating a 25% return on capital per annum – if this company were growing at 20% per annum, the multiple could quite readily improve to 6 or 7 resulting in a valuation of $30 to $35 million.
 Again, not quite as exact as the formula but the results are still very substantial.

 Now, turning our attention to reducing risk, here are some factors to consider:

 The first thing to address when considering selling a business is to put a strong management team in place that can run the business without the owner.
 An owner-operator who is the chief product developer or maintains all of the customer relationships will not be able to exit the business upon its sale.
 He/she will have to commit to staying with the business until a suitable replacement solution is implemented.